A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Approaches for estimation of parameters

-Mostly, when the parameter identification is done, the parameters include either robot manipulator parameters\cite{a26,a27} for precise robot functioning or on model-based mobile robot controller \cite{a29}.
+We are estimating a time-varying cost parameters which are different from the estimations generally investigated in the state of the art research proposals, in case of robotic systems.

-For parameter identification and estimation, the standard methods include least-square estimator approach \cite{a12}, two-level on-line parameter identification approach \cite{a13}, weighted least-square technique for identifying model parameters for manipulator \cite{a30}, least-square moving window method \cite{a36}, recursive least square (RLS) method \cite{a36}, predictions and corrections based algorithm \cite{a20}.
-Further to this, the system state vector was measured at any time and the unknown dynamic parameters are estimated using a Kalman filter (KF) \cite{a18}.
+For parameter identification and estimation, the standard methods include least-square estimator approach \cite{flacco2012line}, least-square moving window method (LSMW) \cite{wang2009fast}, recursive least square (RLS) method \cite{wang2009fast}.
+Both LSMW and RLS methods are deployed for impedance parameter estimation for robot control in \cite{wang2009fast} .
+Further to this, the system state vector was measured at any time and the unknown dynamic parameters are estimated using a Kalman filter (KF) \cite{sujan2003optimal}.